amitmse/in_Python_/Neural Network/README.md

 		c.
 Updated Error in output layer node: Substract actual output and Output layer node

 		d.
 Change in error: Substract previous error and current error

+### Algorithms

+    	1. Back-propagation: The most widely used algorithm for training neural networks, involving gradient descent to minimize the error.

+    	2. Stochastic Gradient Descent (SGD): A variant of gradient descent where the model is updated for each training example.

+    	3. Mini-batch Gradient Descent: A compromise between batch gradient descent and SGD, updating the model using small batches of data.

+    	4. Adaptive Moment Estimation(Adam): An optimization algorithm that combines the advantages of AdaGrad and RMSProp.

+    	5. RMSProp: An optimization algorithm that adjusts the learning rate for each parameter.

+   	6. AdaGrad: An optimization algorithm that adapts the learning rate based on the frequency of updates.

+    	7. Adadelta: An extension of AdaGrad that seeks to reduce its aggressive, monotonically decreasing learning rate.

+    	8. Nesterov Accelerated Gradient (NAG): An optimization algorithm that improves upon momentum by looking ahead at the future position of the parameters.

+    	9. Momentum: An optimization algorithm that helps accelerate SGD by adding a fraction of the previous update to the current update.

 -------------------------------------------------------------------------------------------------------------

 ## Types of Gradient Descent: